matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/basic-sql.md

 CREATE USER mouser IDENTIFIED BY '111';
 ```

-- To create a rule for the user:
+- To create a role for the user:

 ```sql
 CREATE ROLE role_r1,role_r2,role_r3;